saisathvik1/OSCP-Cheatsheet/README.md

 # Post Exploitation

-> This is more windows specific as exam specific.
+> This is more Windows-specific as exam-specific.
 >

 <aside>
-💡 Run WinPEAS.exe - This may give us some more detailed information as no we’re a privileged user and we can open several files, gives some edge!
+💡 Run WinPEAS.exe - This may give us some more detailed information as no, we’re a privileged user, and we can open several files, which gives us some edge!

 </aside>